- Fan Zone

 - Inside Athletics

 - Phone: 607-777-3154

 Scott Nelson was named head coach of the Binghamton lacrosse program on May 18, 2011.
-Nelson recently finished his second season at the helm of BU, coming to Vestal, N.Y. from his most recent stop as Marist’s head men’s lacrosse coach.
-In 26 years of coaching in collegiate lacrosse, he has recruited and coached more than 100 All-Americans and his teams have won at a 65% clip, including three national titles on the Division III level.
+Nelson recently finished his third season at the helm of Binghamton, a year in which he guided the Bearcats to their best conference record since 2004 and was honored with America East Co-Coach of the Year honors.
+In 27 years of coaching in collegiate lacrosse, he has recruited and coached more than 100 All-Americans and his teams have won at nearly a 65% clip, including three national titles on the Division III level.

-This past season, his squad secured a 5-9 record, just narrowly missing the America East tournament on the last day of the regular season.
+His second season with the program saw his squad secure a 5-9 record, just narrowly missing the America East tournament on the last day of the regular season.
 He helped transform the defense in 2013 as the Bearcats finished first in the country in man-down defense (allowing just four goals in 29 opportunities).
 BU had a pair of all-conference and all-academic selections under his watch during 2013.

 In 2012, Nelson guided the Bearcats to one of their best offensive seasons in school history.
 The team scored a program-record 9.54 goals per game and had a pair of players break the single season points record in just 13 contests.
 Four players were named to the all-conference squad in 2012 and a pair of student-athletes were selected as all-academic performers.